irtez/Style-transfer-bot/README.md

 1. `git clone https://github.com/irtez/Style-transfer-bot.git`
 2. Create .env file in bot/app/
 3. Specify TOKEN and OWNER_ID in bot/app/.env.
-You can create and get bot token with https://t.me/BotFather and check your account Telegram ID with https://t.me/getmyid_bot.
+You can create and get bot token with https://t.me/BotFather and check your account Telegram ID with https://t.me/getmyid_bot
-4. Make sure you have Docker and docker-compose installed and compatible with docker-compose version 3.8 and Docker Engine is running (`docker version`, `docker compose version`, `docker run hello-world`).
+4. Make sure you have Docker and docker-compose installed and compatible with docker-compose version 3.8 and Docker Engine is running (`docker version`, `docker compose version`, `docker run hello-world`)
-5. In terminal change work directory to Style-transfer-bot (`cd Style-transfer-bot`).
+5. In terminal change work directory to Style-transfer-bot (`cd Style-transfer-bot`)
 6. `docker compose up -d`
+7. Wait ~10 mins (depending on your internet speed)
-7. Your bot should be running at https://t.me/<your_bot_name>
+8. Your bot should be running at https://t.me/<your_bot_name>

 If you want to stop containers without deleting them use `docker compose stop` and `docker compose start` to start them.
 In case you want to delete them use `docker compose down`.
 You can check running containers with `docker compose ps` and all containers (including stopped) with `docker compose ps -a`.